-Speaking of compensation, how much you earn as a voice actor depends on your skillset, the type of work you do, and who you work for.
+Speaking of compensation, how much you earn as a voice actor depends on your skillset, the type of work you do, and who your client is.

 On average, voiceover actors earn $31,400 annually.
 Some jobs will pay hourly for recording work, while others will pay a flat fee.
 This means you can make anywhere from $20 to hundreds per project you take on.
-If you get an ongoing client, you can even use a monthly retainer fee if you’ll be completing similar tasks each week.
+If you get an ongoing client, you can use a monthly retainer fee if you’ll complete similar tasks each week.

-Backstage is a popular talent database for actors and performers that has been around since the 1960s.
+Backstage is a popular talent database for actors and performers that’s been around since the 1960s.
 Casting calls and job leads are also posted here for voiceover actors.
 Each listing specifies the type of work, how much experience is required, and where the job is located.

-You can become a Backstage member for an annual fee to get instant job alerts and to set up a talent profile on the site so prospects can reach out to you.
+You can become a Backstage member for an annual fee to get instant job alerts and set up a site talent profile so prospects can reach out to you.